 Having the qualifications and the educational requirements are one thing, but electrical engineering requires a certain set of technical and transferable skills, too.
 Some of the most important ones are:

 - Numerical skills.
-According to Hummel, the biggest problem that most electrical engineering students encounter is that they are not adequately prepared for the level of mathematics involved.
-Numbers are a big part of engineering, after all, and therefore he suggests getting firmly to grips – either at school or in your own time – with calculus before you start. ‘[An] engineer doesn’t need to know mathematics on the same level as a mathematician’, he asserts, ‘but he does need to know how to use it to solve problems’.
+The biggest problem that most electrical engineering students encounter is that they are not adequately prepared for the level of mathematics involved.
+Numbers are a big part of engineering, after all, and therefore getting firmly to grips – either at school or in your own time – with calculus before you start.

 - Problem-solving skills.
 Generally speaking, problem solving is the cornerstone of all engineering disciplines.
-‘In [electrical] engineering, students learn to apply concepts’, says Hummel.
-‘Memori[s]ing the concept or formula is easy, but understanding the concept enough to use it in any application is difficult’.
 It’s important to be able to approach things analytically and even think creatively when needed.

 - Communication skills.
 Nearly every job on the planet requires strong communication skills, and electrical engineering is no different.
 Understanding what people are telling you – and getting people to understand what you are telling them – is a vitally important skill, whether you are at the sensitive design stage of a commercial product or you are dealing with a city-wide power outage.

 - Organisational skills.
 Organising, prioritising and structuring your workload is an important aspect of electrical engineering, especially if you are the subject matter expert for your company.
-It’s a skill you’ll need during your studies, too, according to Hummel, who claims that the ratio of study time for an engineering course is ‘four hours of outside work for every hour you are in class’.
+It’s a skill you’ll need during your studies, too.

 These are just some of the core skills you’ll need if you have hopes of becoming an electrical engineer, although as technologies evolve and roles change, it’s handy to pick up a few new skills, too.
 Programming skills are particularly useful (especially if you plan to work in the tech sector), as are patience and perseverance; leadership skills, meanwhile, are important for professional growth.